zouroboros/plpatterns/javascript/load-json-from-a-url/info.md

 # Load json from a URL

-Load json from a URL
+Load json from a URL using the builtin `fetch` function.